KCW89/telebort-core-programs/Program-Data-1 (ver.2025).md

    - *Note:* This final lesson celebrates your achievements and sets the stage for future learning.
 3. **Activities (Project-Based)**
    - **Main Project Work (15–20 mins):** Deliver a live presentation of your capstone project, explaining your design, challenges, and innovations.
-   - **Fun Exercise (15–20 mins):** Participate in a peer review session and share “wow moments” from your project journey.
+   - **Fun Exercise (15–20 mins):** Participate in a peer review session and share "wow moments" from your project journey.
    - **Quick Win (10–15 mins):** Write down one key takeaway from your capstone experience and share it in a quick roundtable discussion.
 4. **Understanding Check Questions**
    - What was the most challenging part of your capstone project, and how did you overcome it?